The Workplace Psychological Safety Act

 There is no current law that protects workers from workplace psychological abuse.
 Unless you’re a member of a protected class (sex, race, age, etc.) under the Title VII of the Civil Rights Act — and can prove the abuse is from your protected class membership — you don’t have rights to psychological safety at work under law.
 Intentional Infliction of Emotional Distress (IIED) law requires victims to not only prove the abuser’s intent but also to show severe emotional distress, a near impossible threshold to prove.

 Proving intent doesn’t work with anti-discrimination law — and it won’t work with mistreatment in general.
 Anti-discrimination law used to work when it focused on impact.
 The courts’ shift in the 1980s to a focus on intent has rendered anti-discrimination law nearly useless.
 It’s no secret it’s an epic failure.
-The WPSA does not require victims to prove their abuser’s intent, so it would strengthen protections for women and non-white workers who can prove discriminatory impact but not intent.
+The Workplace Psychological Safety Act does not require victims to prove their abuser’s intent, so it would strengthen protections for women and workers of color who can prove discriminatory impact but not intent.

 We can prevent harm of any kind.
 No law will eradicate an issue, but the goal is to prevent workplace psychological abuse as much as possible.
 Prevention means not waiting until harm occurs (not just psychological or physical harm).
 Sexual harassment law acknowledges a hostile work environment is enough for legal recourse.
 The WPSA sets its baseline for a legal claim at a toxic work environment, consistent with sexual harassment law.

 A remedy must be available to all workers.
 There is no current law that protects workers from workplace psychological abuse.
 Unless you’re a member of a protected class (sex, race, age, etc.) under the Title VII of the Civil Rights Act — and can prove the abuse is from your protected class membership — you don’t have rights to psychological safety at work under law.
-Making abuse illegal regardless of protected class status while giving more protections to members of protected classes — and putting it under its own agency — would lessen the EEOC and state agency backlogs and lessen the burden on the courts.
+Making abuse illegal regardless of protected class status while giving more protections to members of protected classes would help prevent workplace psychological abuse.

 WHAT the bill WILL DO